 - Position a bolster, such as a cushion or a pillow, between your legs and gently fold forward.
 Rest the front part of your body on the cushion or pillow and relax your arms on the floor.
 Breathe deeply and generally as you turn your head to one side.

-- To release the stretch, press your hands into the floor and lift your chest so that you sit upright.
+- To release the stretch, press your hands into the floor and lift your chest so you sit upright.

 Warrior II Pose